 North Carolina has 97 jails in 100 counties.
 The jail population in 2019 was 20,960.

 The Prison System

-As of December 31, 2018, the number of prisoners under the jurisdiction of the State of North Carolina correctional authorities was 34,899 located in 57 state prisons and held in custody of private prisons or local jails.
-State operated facilities had a staff of 25,300 employees and budget of $2.2 Billion.
+As of December 31, 2019, the number of prisoners under the jurisdiction of North Carolina correctional authorities was 34,079 located in 57 state prisons and held in custody of private prisons or local jails.
+State operated facilities had a staff of 25,300 employees and a budget of $2.2 billion.

 The Community Corrections System